Year of the Rabbit: Your Chinese zodiac love life predictions for 2023

 Every living being wants to be loved.
 The definition of love is always incomplete because love has so many forms and dimensions.
 So, will you find love this Chinese New Year?
 Will you find your soulmate?
 What will your love life look like in Year of the Rabbit 2023?
-Let’s know the answer to all these questions.
+Find out the answer to all these questions.

 It is believed in Chinese astrology that people born in the same year, share the same traits.
 Chinese Astrology is based on the lunar calendar.
 Each month begins with a New Moon and lasts for approximately 29 days.
 The Chinese year begins and ends in either January or February.
 The date is decided by the Chinese Lunar Calendar, which is based on the cycles of the moon and sun and is generally 21–51 days behind the Gregorian (internationally-used) calendar.
 The date of Chinese New Year changes every year, but it always falls between 21 January and 20 February.
 The day of Chinese New Year is a new moon day, usually the second after the winter solstice.